 In the spring semester 2018, media and interaction design students at UiB produced immersive journalism clips.
 The students combined 360-video, animation and sound design, and the results were presented to the public at MCB in June.
 The project hopefully provided students with a journalism experience that will be an asset in the future.

 Here we present four original three-minute VR experiences.
 We invite you to experience these VR-stories for yourself by clicking on the links below.
 You can have the experience with any kind of VR glasses or Cardboards.

-Innovation pedagogy is a based on the principle of active learning; and it means that students learn by having responsibility for the creative process in group collaboration.
-The students were trained to be able to test rich forms of storytelling, and they were encouraged to explore any and all expressions and techniques they could think of.
+Moreover, the ambition to conduct responsible innovation fits well with innovation pedagogy as an approach to learning.
+Innovation pedagogy is a based on the principle of active learning and means that students learn by having responsibility for the creative process in group collaboration.

 In the finished narratives there are fewer expressive tricks than were up for consideration during the production phase.
 The groups had to reduce the number of novelties to make the projects realistic to complete.